-At a time in when educated, skilled, and ambitious African Americans were systematically excluded from even middle management positions in large white-controlled businesses, for decades Charles H. Dodge remained one of the extremely rare persons in the nation to occupy a high ranking corporate position in the banking industry.
+At a time when educated, skilled, and ambitious African Americans were systematically excluded from even middle management positions in large white-controlled businesses, for decades Charles H. Dodge remained one of the extremely rare persons in the nation to occupy a high ranking corporate position in the banking industry.

 Dodge was born in Illinois on March 28, 1868, the son of Thomas H. Dodge, a goldminer and farmer, and an unidentified black or biracial mother.
 Determined to escape the poverty that burdened his family, he enrolled at Fisk University and worked as an unlicensed barber until he graduated.
 He then moved to St. Louis, Missouri, hoping to study law and become an attorney, but lack of money forced him to accept a janitorial job at the St. Louis Bank and Trust Company.
 Having taught himself accounting and banking principles he secretly practiced balancing passbooks.
 When the bank president saw Dodge performing the work of a bank clerk, he promoted him to that post.